Common names: chicken of the woods, chicken mushroom, sulphur shelf, sulphur polypore

 Chicken of the woods is a vital species, supporting a host of wildlife.
 There are some specialist beetles which only feed on bracket fungi like chicken of the woods, including the hairy fungus beetle (Pseudotriphyllus suturalis).
 It is also eaten by deer.

 Chicken of the woods fungus is edible, although it does not agree with everyone.
-It has been known to cause dizziness and stomach upset.
-It is inedible when found growing on a poisonous tree, like yew.
+It has been known to cause dizziness and stomach upset in some people.

 Amy Lewis • 21 Oct 2021